How To Check Ring Size At Home

 Borrow a ring she wears on the same finger and trace its inner edge or take it to a jeweller.
 Or ask a close friend or family member quietly.
 If neither works, pick an adjustable ring so the fit isn't a guess.

 Most demi-fine and gold-plated rings can't be resized without damaging the plating.
-The base metal (usually stainless steel) is too rigid for traditional resizing, and the plating cracks if stretched.
-This is exactly why getting the size right the first time matters more for these pieces.
-Adjustable styles solve this entirely.
+The stainless steel base is too rigid for traditional resizing, and the gold layer can crack if the band is stretched or cut.
+This is exactly why getting the size right before ordering matters more with demi-fine pieces.
+If you're unsure, Xiara's adjustable ring styles are a reliable alternative.

 Takeaway